Still polishing this one. Want to walk through it together?

 Rebuilding the client portal

-The client portal handles the full hiring loop: setting up a company profile, building job postings, and managing the pipeline of candidates flowing through.
-Each candidate card carries the actions a hiring manager actually takes: invite to interview, ask a clarifying question, or pass with structured feedback that loops back to the candidate and to Laskie.
+The client portal handles the full hiring loop: setting up a company profile, building job postings, and managing the candidate pipeline.
+As candidates move through the pipeline, hiring managers can invite to interview, ask a clarifying question, or pass with structured feedback.

 Client Profile Builder — client constructing their company profile with mission, benefits, and team info; live preview on the right shows how candidates will see it Click to view full builder